GraphicsProgramming/blog/blog/2025/2025-05-09-blender-baking/index.md

 ![Material Nodes](material-nodes.webp)

 With the bake target selected we will add 3 texture nodes to it's material.
-Because I'm doing PBR these will be Albedo, Normal & Roughness (I will get into metalness later in this tutorial).
+Because I'm using a PBR workflow, these will be Albedo, Normal & Roughness (I will get into metalness later in this tutorial).
 These texture nodes should have their colour space set to "sRGB" for the Albedo and "Non-Color" for the others.
 You should NOT connect these nodes to anything.

 ![Pasted Nodes](pasted-nodes.webp)

-You can then copy & paste these nodes into the material for the "Low Poly" object.
+You can then copy & paste these nodes into the material for the `Low Poly` object.
 Then connect the nodes like shown here.

 ![Invert Green](invert-green.webp)